What Does BIRADS on Your Mammography/Ultrasound Report Mean?

 BI-RADS refers to Breast Imaging Reporting and Data System.
-It is a standardized system developed by American College of Radiology (ACR) for the radiologists to categorize their findings of the mammogram.
-A mammogram is an X-Ray of the breast and used to detect early signs of breast cancer.
+It is a standardized system developed by the American College of Radiology (ACR) for radiologists to categorize their findings of the mammogram.
+A mammogram is an X-Ray of the breast and is used to detect early signs of breast cancer.

 The BI-RADS score helps radiologists communicate the results of the mammogram clearly to your doctor, along with assessment and follow-up recommendations.

 When your radiologist interprets a mammogram, he/she assigns a numerical value from 0 through 6 to BI-RADS.
 This score further enables your doctor to assess your breast cancer risk.

 Some people wrongly assume this score to be the breast cancer stage.
 Since this confusion brings unnecessary worry, patients need to be aware of the BI-RADS system of assessment.

 Let’s learn about what each BI-RADS value on your mammography or ultrasound report means.

 This category is indicative of insufficient imaging information, which means the study is not yet complete.
 It usually happens when your radiologist finds difficulty in reading the images that may be cloudy or not distinct.
 It may be due to dense breasts or a technical issue.

 In such a case, follow-up imaging is necessary for proper evaluation.
 The extra imaging is also compared with the previous mammography to check stability.